-Moreover, an instance of $K$-\textsc{V-DP} is positive iff the total cost of any optimal solution to the corresponding instance of~\textsc{INC SP} is zero. \end{lem} \begin{proof} Given an instance of the $K$-\textsc{V-DP} problem in a digraph $G=(V, A)$, we add $2K-1$ arcs to graph~$G$, i.e. arcs $(s_i,t_i)$ with the costs $\overline{c}_{s_i t_i}=1$, $i\in[K]$, and arcs $(t_i,s_{i+1})$ with the costs $\overline{c}_{t_i s_{i+1}}=0$, $i\in[K-1]$.
-These new arcs form the simple $s$-$t$ path~$H$, where $s=s_1$ and $t=t_K$ (see Figure~\ref{graph}).
-The rest of the arcs of the graph~$G+H$, i.e. the arcs of the original~$G$, have the costs $\overline{c}_e=0$, $e\in A$.
-Let $X=H$ and fix $k=K$.
-The cost of an optimal solution $Y^*$ to $\textsc{Inc SP}$ is~0 iff all the $K$ arcs $(s_i,t_i)$, $i\in [K]$, are removed from $X$ and all the arcs $(t_i, s_{i+1})$ for $i\in [K-1]$ are present in $Y^*$ (as at most $K$ arcs can be removed from $X$).
-Because $Y^*$ is a simple path, there are $K$ vertex disjoint paths $\pi_1,\dots,\pi_K$ between $s_i$ and $t_i$, $i\in [K]$, in~$G$. \end{proof} Lemma~\ref{lredicsex} and the strong NP-completeness of $K$-\textsc{V-DP} for $K=2$ in general digraphs~\cite{FHW80} lead to the hardness result for~\textsc{Inc SP} with $\Phi^{\mathrm{excl}}(X,k)$ when~$k=2$ presented in~\cite{SAO09}.
-By Lemma~\ref{lredicsex} and the fact that $K$-\textsc{V-DP} is strongly NP-complete in an acyclic planar digraph, when~$K$ is a part of the input~\cite{NS09}, we obtain the following hardness result for simpler digraphs: \begin{thm} The \textsc{Inc SP} problem with~$\Phi^{\mathrm{excl}}(X,k)$ in a digraph $G+H$ with costs $\overline{c}_e\in \{0,1\}$ for all arcs~$e$ in $G+H$ is strongly NP-hard and not approximable unless P=NP, if $G$ is a planar digraph, $k$ is a part of the input and $H$ is a simple path having $2k-1$ arcs. \end{thm}
+Moreover, an instance of $K$-\textsc{V-DP} is a Yes-instance iff the total cost of any optimal solution to the corresponding instance of~\textsc{INC SP} is zero. \end{lem} \begin{proof} We modify the reduction from Lemma \ref{lem:kvdp-recsp-reduction} to work for the arc exclusion neighborhood.
+In this case, we invert the roles of the first and second stage paths by defining the neighborhood cost structure as follows: